 Something else has come a long way: oven fronts.

-Yes, I know, that’s what my face looked like too, but they’ve developed from being black, silver, or (the horror) white boxes to coming in snazzy high-gloss finishes.
+Yes, that’s what my face looked like too.
+But they’ve developed from being black, silver or white boxes to coming in high-gloss finishes.

 For other appliances, all you have to worry about is one simple question: door fronts – yes or no?